 NetBox Enterprise Helm - External Database Configuration

-This guide provides detailed instructions for configuring NetBox Enterprise to use external databases (PostgreSQL and Redis) instead of the built-in containerized databases.
+This guide provides detailed instructions for configuring NetBox Enterprise to use external PostgreSQL databases instead of the built-in containerized database.

 Need the basics first?
 See Installation Guide for standard installation steps, or Prerequisites for system requirements.